fermiyon/azure-data-warehouse/README.md

 - Data Import: Import data into Synapse.
 - Transformation: Transform data into the star schema.
 - Analytics Reports: Visualize insights using Synapse Analytics.

-This dataset encompasses anonymized trip data from the Divvy bike sharing program in Chicago
+This dataset encompasses anonymized trip data from the Divvy bike sharing program in Chicago.

 ![ERD](resources/divvy-erd.png)